 14. Manitobah Mukluks

-The brand allows the hesitant purchaser to leisurely learn more about the company and its mission, without ever leaving the product page.
+The brand makes it possible for the undecided buyer to take their time exploring the company’s history and values without ever leaving the product page.

 15. Perfect Keto

-If you’re not convinced to buy just yet, continue scrolling to find more information, such as recipes, ingredients, reviews, lifestyle shots, and more.
+If you need more convincing to make a purchase, keep scrolling down for additional content such as recipes, ingredients, reviews, lifestyle shots, and more.

 16. Johnny Cupcakes

 I have a soft spot for anything that even remotely resembles candy.
 Playful in nature, Johnny Cupcakes bills itself as “the world’s first t-shirt bakery” and advertises all of its new products as “freshly baked.”
 It’s got a great hook for a story.